 Part 1

 Refer to the patterns, or codes, you identified on the "Interview Transcript."In the table below,list five the codesfound in the data.
-For each code, write a 50-100word summary to describe what the code represents.
+For each code, write a 50-100-word summary to describe what the code represents.